Libra Group: Aerospace

-Lease Corporation International (LCI), Libra Group's aircraft leasing subsidiary, was founded in 2004.
+Lease Corporation International (LCI), Libra Group's former aircraft leasing subsidiary, was founded in 2004.
 LCI offices are located in Ireland, the United Kingdom, and Singapore.
 Since its inception, LCI has undertaken approximately $10 billion of transactions in the aviation market.

 It leases fixed-wing aircraft to airlines in Europe and Asia, including Singapore Airlines, British Airways, Virgin Atlantic, Oman Air, and Hong Kong Express Airways.
 After selling its fleet of aircraft in 2007, LCI purchased new aircraft in 2009.

 In 2012, LCI expanded into helicopter leasing.
 In 2014, LCI purchased nearly $1 billion in helicopters from Airbus and AgustaWestland; in early 2015 it added 11 more helicopters from AgustaWestland.
 Helicopters leased by LCI are used for offshore oil operations, for commercial and governmental use, and for search and rescue as well as emergency medical services.
 Its lease clients in early 2015 included Westpac Rescue Helicopter Service and Australian Helicopters in Australia, and HeliService International in Germany.

 In February 2024, LCI announced a commitment to acquire up to 21 more rotorcraft from Leonardo Helicopters under a new framework agreement.

 Sumitomo Mitsui Finance and Leasing Company (SMFL) acquired a 35% stake in LCI from Libra Group in March 2023.
 In January 2023, LCI signed an agreement with Elroy Air, developer of advanced autonomous cargo aircraft systems, to acquire up to 40 of the company's Chaparral vertical take-off and landing (VTOL) aircraft.
 In April 2022, LCI signed an agreement with BETA Technologies to acquire up to 125 of the company's electric vertical take-off and landing (eVTOL) aircraft.

 In January 2024 LCI launched LCI Analytics, a new research and advisory division focused on consultancy and research services for critical rotorcraft and advanced air mobility operations.

+In February 2026, Libra Group announced the sale of its remaining shares in aviation lessor, LCI, to Sumitomo Mitsui Finance and Leasing Co., Ltd. (SMFL).